 So we know that glycine sets the table for healthy sleep.
 What about fatigue, energy levels and anxiety?

 Well my friend, there is more.
-Glycine is good for anxiety.
+The amino acid is good for anxiety.
 In fact it decreases anxiety related to work performance while also improving subjective feelings of fatigue throughout the day (3).

 According to this research, those who took glycine also had better memory and energy during the day.
 Those with anxiety related to work reported reduction in uneasy feelings.